Jervis Bay Territory

-The Jervis Bay Territory (/ˈdʒɜːrvᵻs, ˈdʒɑːr-/; "JBT") is an internal territory of Australia.
+The Jervis Bay Territory (JBT; /ˈdʒɜːrvᵻs, ˈdʒɑːr-/) is an internal territory of Australia.
 It was established in 1915 by the transfer of jurisdiction from the state of New South Wales to the federal Commonwealth of Australia, in order to give the federal government control of a port in the vicinity of the landlocked Australian Capital Territory (ACT).
+The JBT is the only "non-self-governing Commonwealth territory" within mainland Australia.

 History

 Aboriginal Australian people long lived over the area of Jervis Bay.
 The area underwent significant change 18,000 to 7,500 years ago when the sea level rose, displacing inhabitants of previously coastal areas, resulting in dramatic population redistribution.
 The Yuin people have a continuing connection to the Jervis Bay area and in December 2016, applied for recognition of their native title.